 Class Q, part of the General Permitted Development Order (GPDO) allows certain types of agricultural buildings to be converted into residential use without full planning permission, subject to a Prior Approval process.
 However, this route comes with strict eligibility criteria and limitations, particularly around the condition of the existing structure, the extent of the works and the location of the building.
 In contrast, full planning permission offers greater flexibility and broader development potential.
 Applications are considered on a case-by-case basis, taking into account both national and local planning policies and are often more suitable for complex barn conversions.

 For Listed Buildings, a separate process applies.
 Listed Building Consent is required for any alterations, whether internal or external.
 Carrying out work without consent is a criminal offence and can lead to legal action.
-As specialist barn conversion architects we advise on the more appropriate route and develop an individual strategy for your building and site.
+As specialist barn conversion architects, we advise on the more appropriate route and develop an individual strategy for your building and site.

 Fees vary depending on the complexity, location, condition of the barn and the level of service required.
 After an initial consultation, we provide a detailed fee proposal aligned with RIBA work stages and deliverables.